Your Pay Monthly Mobile Agreement

 (g) you refuse to return or unreasonably delay in returning any payment, refund or credit that has been made to you in error or for the incorrect amount.

-8.2 This Agreement can be ended by either you or by us giving at least 30 days’ Notice (in line with paragraph 19).
-You must pay us any outstanding Charges incurred during the Agreement.
+8.2 This Agreement can be ended by either you or by us giving at least 30 days' Notice (in line with paragraph 19).
+Unless your statutory or regulatory rights allow otherwise, you must pay us any outstanding Charges, including the Charges for this notice period.

-(a) we break this Agreement in any material way and we don’t correct the breach within 7 days of receiving your written request;
+(a) we break a material term of this Agreement which completely restricts our ability to provide you with the Service and we don't correct it within 7 days of receiving your complaint;

 (b) we go into liquidation or a receiver or administrator is appointed over our assets;

-(d) we change the terms of this Agreement to your significant disadvantage (which for the avoidance of doubt shall not include an increase in Charges for Additional Services, or an increase in Charges as set out in paragraphs 5.3 (a) and (b)).
+(d) we change the terms of this Agreement to your significant disadvantage (which for the avoidance of doubt shall not include an increase in Charges for Additional Services, or an increase in Charges which would not give you a corresponding right to terminate under paragraphs 5.2, 5.3 or 5.4 (a) and (b)).

 8.5 If you end this Agreement and have a credit on your final bill, please go to www.o2.co.uk/finalbillrefund and we'll arrange to have this refunded to you.

-9. The Mobile Phone you use with a SIM Only Tariff
+9. The Equipment you use with a SIM Only Tariff

-9.1 If you buy a SIM Only Tariff from us, your current Mobile Phone may be locked to another network and you may need to get an unlocking code from your current network operator and/or Mobile Phone manufacturer.
-The unlocking code isn’t the same as your PIN.
-If you enter the wrong unlocking code it might permanently block your Mobile Phone.
-We accept no responsibility for Mobile Phones blocked in this way or for any costs in providing an unlocking code.
+9.1 If you buy a SIM Only Tariff from us, your current Equipment may be locked to another network and you may need to get an unlocking code from your current network operator and/or Equipment manufacturer.
+The unlocking code isn't the same as your PIN.
+If you enter the wrong unlocking code it might permanently block your Equipment.
+We accept no responsibility for Equipment blocked in this way or for any costs in providing an unlocking code.
 Parts of our Service may not work with Equipment that is not supplied by us.

-10. Important – your right to change your mind about the Service Agreement
+10. Important - your right to change your mind about the Services Agreement and Equipment

-10.2 If you are cancelling under paragraph 10.1 you must return any Equipment that we supplied or sold you as part of this Agreement, undamaged, with proof of purchase, in the original packaging and complete with all the original parts, within the Change-Your-Mind Period.
-You must return it either to an O2 shop or through the methods described in our repair and returns policy.
-Check our Website, ask in an O2 shop or call customer service for details of our repair and returns policy.
+10.2 If you are cancelling under paragraph 10.1 you must return any Equipment that we supplied or sold you as part of this Agreement, undamaged, unlocked (i.e. free of security or software locks) with proof of purchase, in the original packaging and complete with all the original parts, within the Change-Your-Mind Period.
+You must return it through the channel you were sold it or through the methods described in our repair and returns policy.
+Check our Website, ask in an O2 shop or call customer services for details of our repair and returns processes.
+You'll be charged for Non-Returns.

-10.3 You can use the Service during the Change-Your-Mind Period, but you will have to pay for the cost of any Charges incurred (including a daily rate to cover your Monthly Subscription Charges for the appropriate number of days you have the Service, calls, texts or data, third party services as well as roaming or other usage that my take longer to be billed).
+10.3 Your Services may begin immediately if you already have a SIM Card or will begin when you receive a SIM Card.
+You can use the Service during the Change-Your-Mind Period, but you will have to pay for the cost of any Charges incurred (including a daily rate to cover your Monthly Subscription Charges for the appropriate number of days you have the Service, calls, texts or data, third party services as well as roaming or other usage that may take longer to be billed).

-10.4 Subject to paragraph 12 below, if you cancel this Service Agreement during your Change-Your-Mind Period, any Equipment Agreement that you agreed to at the same time for the supply of any Equipment will also be cancelled unless you choose to pay in full for your Equipment in line with the terms of a Hardware Plan.
-We’ll bear the reasonable postage costs of returning the Equipment with all original parts and the original packaging as long as you follow our repair and returns policy.
-We may charge you the reasonable costs that we incur in collecting it, which may be substantial.
-You must make the Equipment available for collection on our request.
-If you paid any money for the Equipment, we’ll refund that money to you when we get the Equipment back from you in satisfactory condition, less any charges.
+10.4 Subject to paragraphs 12 and 13 below, if you cancel this Service Agreement during your 14 day Change-Your-Mind Period, any Equipment Agreement that you agreed to at the same time for the supply of any Equipment will also be cancelled unless you choose to pay in full for your Equipment in line with the terms of a Device Plan.
+See paragraph 13 for further details on returning or replacing Equipment.

 11. These are the terms and conditions on which we (rather than one of our distributors) supply Equipment to you.

-12.1 Unless we’ve specifically agreed to sell you Equipment on an “equipment only” basis, we’re supplying it to you because you’ve agreed to enter into the Services Agreement and to receive the Services for a Minimum Period.
-Because you’ve agreed to subscribe to our Services, unless you’ve agreed to a separate Hardware Plan (see paragraph 12.6, below) we may supply the Equipment to you for no charge or for a charge that includes a large reduction on its normal cost.
+12.1 Unless we've specifically agreed to sell you Equipment on an "equipment only" basis, we're supplying it to you because you've agreed to enter into the Services Agreement and to receive the Services for a Minimum Period.
+Some tariffs may only be taken in conjunction with sale of Equipment and/or a Device Plan.
+Because you've agreed to subscribe to our Services, unless you've agreed to a separate Device Plan (see paragraph 12.6, below) we may supply the Equipment to you for no charge or for a charge that includes a large reduction on its normal cost.
 If you cancel the Services Agreement under paragraph 10, this Equipment Agreement will also be cancelled.

-12.4 If you bought your Equipment or SIM Card directly from us and it is defective, not in accordance with any description given to you by us, not reasonably fit for purpose or it develops a fault, you’ll be able to return it for repair and, if appropriate, replacement or refund if you follow our repair and returns policy.
+12.4 If you bought your Equipment or SIM Card directly from us and it is defective, not in accordance with any description given to you by us, not reasonably fit for purpose or it develops a fault, you'll be able to return it for repair and, if appropriate, a replacement or refund if you follow our repair and returns policy.
+If you do not return Equipment you claim is defective, so that we can satisfy ourselves as to the defect, you'll be charged for Non-Returns.
+Digital Content (such as apps or software) preloaded on such Equipment will often contain minor defects and such Content should be judged against quality standards proportionate to the value of those digital goods.
+This doesn't affect your statutory or regulatory rights.

-12.6 If you agreed to buy your Equipment under a Hardware Plan, the terms for payment of the Equipment will be as set out in that Hardware Plan.
-The terms of the Hardware Plan will take precedence in the event of any conflict between it and these terms.
-If you end the Services Agreement under paragraph 8.3, we may take the actions set out in the Hardware Plan including requiring you to repay immediately the full amount for the Equipment.
+12.6 If you agreed to buy your Equipment under a Device Plan, the terms for payment of the Equipment will be as set out in that Device Plan.
+The terms of the Device Plan will take precedence in the event of any conflict between it and this Agreement.
+If you end the Services Agreement under paragraph 8, other than in circumstances where you end it under paragraphs 8.4(a) or (b), we may take the actions set out in the Device Plan including requiring you to repay immediately the full amount for the Equipment.

 13. Important - your right to change your mind about the Equipment Agreement

-13.1 Unless we’ve said otherwise, if you purchase Equipment directly from us (rather than one of our distributors), you may return your Equipment to us once for a replacement or cancel the Equipment Agreement and Services Agreement within the Change-Your-Mind Period.
-This is in addition to any statutory rights you may have.
-You must return it to either an O2 shop or through the methods described in our repair and returns policy.
-Check our Website, ask in an O2 shop or call customer service for details of our repair and returns policy.
+13.1 Unless we've said otherwise, if you purchase Equipment directly from us (rather than one of our distributors), you may return your Equipment to us once for a replacement or cancel the Equipment Agreement and Services Agreement within the 14 day Change-Your-Mind Period.
+This is in addition to any statutory or regulatory rights you may have.
+You must return it either an O2 shop or through the methods described in our repair and returns policy.
+Check our Website, ask in an O2 shop or call customer services for details of our repair and returns policy.

-13.2 We’ll bear the reasonable postage costs of returning the Equipment with original parts and the original packaging, as long as you follow our repair and returns policy, otherwise you must bear the cost of returning the Equipment to us.
-We may charge you the reasonable costs that we incur in collecting it, which may be substantial.
+13.2 Unless we tell you otherwise, we'll bear the reasonable postage costs of returning the Equipment with all original parts and the original packaging as long as you follow our returns and repairs policy, otherwise you must bear the cost of returning the Equipment to us.
+If you do not, we may charge you the reasonable costs that we incur in collecting it, which may be substantial.
 You must make the Equipment available for collection on our request.
-If you paid any money for the Equipment, we’ll refund that money to you when we get the Equipment back from you, less any charges.
-If you are entitled to a replacement for your Equipment, you must return your original Equipment to us before we replace it.
+If you paid any money for the Equipment, we'll refund that money to you when we get the Equipment back from you in satisfactory condition (which includes being free of any security or software lock), less any Charges; or we will cancel your Device Plan if applicable.
+If you are entitled to a replacement for your Equipment, you must return your original Equipment to us before we replace it, or if you are provided with a replacement before you have returned your original Equipment, in line with paragraph 10.2, you may be charged for Non-Returns.

-13.3 If you cancel your purchase of Equipment, you may still be liable to us for the Charges under your Service Agreement for the duration of any Minimum Period and the instalments under a Hardware Plan.
+13.4 If you cancel your purchase of Equipment outside the Change-Your-Mind-Period, you may still be liable to us for the Charges under your Service Agreement for the duration of any Minimum Period and the instalments under a Device Plan.

-13.4 Nothing in paragraph 13 affects your statutory rights.
+13.5 Nothing in paragraph 13 affects your statutory and regulatory rights.

 15. Limitation of Liability

 15.1 Unless specifically stated otherwise in any Relevant Agreement, we have no liability other than the duty to exercise the reasonable skill and care of a competent mobile telecommunications service provider and retailer.
-We don’t accept liability for indirect or consequential loss, or any loss of profits, business, costs, expenses (unless those losses were reasonably foreseeable by both us and you when this Agreement was formed), or any other form of economic loss.
+We don't accept liability for losses which haven’t resulted naturally from our breach or which we could not have seen coming, or any loss of data, profits, business, costs, expenses , or any other form of financial loss.
+We will provide you with compensation that you are entitled to in accordance with your legal rights.

 15.2 You agree we have no responsibility for the deletion, loss or corruption of any Content transmitted or maintained by the Network, unless we are negligent.